csound-flossmanual/csound-floss/book/09-a-csound-in-pd.md

 ## Live Input

-Audio streams from PD can be received in Csound via the&nbsp;
+Audio streams from PD can be received in Csound via the [inch](https://csound.com/docs/manual/inch.html) opcode.
-[inch](https://csound.com/docs/manual/inch.html) opcode.
 The number of audio inlets created in the _csound6~_ object will depend on the number of input channels used in the Csound orchestra.
 The